 - Practice work is not eligible for reassessment. - Evidence of Learning work may be eligible for reassessment.
 Refer to the chart below for eligibility: - The assessment included multiple There was timely and consistent completion opportunities for feedback and of practice work and formative improvement in the process for the final assessments. product OR formative assessments are A one-time performance on an assessment aligned to standards, allow students to does not reflect the student's level of practice in the same assessment format, proficiency leading up to the assessment.
-Summative assessment score is below 85%. and gain feedback for improvement before the summative assessment.
-Not eligible for reassessment Eligible for reassessment if all three statements above are true.
+Evidence of Learning assessment score is and gain feedback for improvement before the summative assessment. below 85%.
+Eligible for reassessment if all three statements Not eligible for reassessment above are true.